softfactories/InferNET_Demos/README.md

 ## The Experiments List

 1. Experiment N°1 - Tossing two coins.
-Probability both are heads?
+How big is the probability both are heads?
-2. Experiment N°1 - Throwing two dices.
+2. Experiment N°2 - Throwing two dices.
 Observation - both dices never get 6 points.
-Probability first dice gets 6 point?
+How big is the probability first dice gets 6 point?

 ### Build and Run the Experiments
  1. Starting in the folder where you clone the repository